alexhsamuel/supdoc/README.md

 /**
  * Lorem ipsum dolor sit amet, consectetur adipiscing elit.
  *
  * @tag1         sed do eiusmod tempor incididunt
- * @tag2 arg ut labore et dolore magna aliqua
+ * @tag2 foobar  ut labore et dolore magna aliqua
  */
 ```

-Some tags, such as tag1 above, acccept a single-word argument, while others,
+Some tags, such as tag2 above, accept a single-word argument, while others,
-such as tag2, do not.
+such as tag1, do not.
 A tag is followed by associated text, which may start
 or extend onto following lines, and extends until the next tag or the end of
 the docstring.